DAVID UTLEY

 BACKGROUND

-Mr. Utley has forty-one years of personal injury trial and litigation experience in California and Federal court venues.
-His primary area of expertise is the litigation of claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, Outer Continental Shelf Lands Act, Nonappropriated Funds Instrumentalities Act, and the California Workers’ Compensation Appeals Board.
-Mr. Utley also has significant experience handling subrogation claims in multiple forums.
+Mr. Utley has forty-seven years of personal injury and workers’ compensation litigation and trial experience in California and Federal court venues.
+He has expertise in the litigation of claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, Outer Continental Shelf Lands Act, Nonappropriated Funds Instrumentalities Act, and the California Workers’ Compensation Appeals Board.
+He has additional subrogation experience with respect to personal injury claims in multiple forums.

-Following a thirty-two year career representing injured workers, Mr. Utley was invited to come to Samuelsen, Gonzalez, Valenzuela and Brown in 2011 where he focuses his attention on the defense of Longshore and Harbor Workers’ Compensation Act, Defense Base Act claims, and the representation of the subrogation interests of employers and carriers.
+Mr. Utley has been recognized by his peers with an “AV- Preeminent 5.0 out of 5″ Martindale-Hubble Peer Review Rating for the past 27 years.
+Following a 32-year career representing injured workers, he was invited to come to Samuelsen, Gonzalez, Valenzuela & Brown, LLP in 2011 where his focus is upon the defense of Longshore and Harbor Workers’ Compensation Act, Defense Base Act claims, and the representation of the subrogation interests of employers and carriers.